whiz-kid/tensorflow_cnn/README.md

 # tensorflow_cnn
-Image object Detection Using tensorflow framework and Convolution Neural Network
+Image object Detection and Classification Using tensorflow framework and Convolution Neural Network